PedroThiagoMaisse/EasyStart-Express-Heroku/README.md

-# node-js-getting-started
+# Express + Heroku - Start

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A modify version of the heroku "node-js-getting-started" using [Express 4](http://expressjs.com/).
+(The main change is just the simplification of the project, and some comments that i made along the way)

-This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application is supported by the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - please check it out.

 ## Running Locally